Skip to content

 C++14: Function Return Type Deduction

-C++14 allows a function's return type to be declared with auto, and the compiler deduces the return type based on the return statement:
+C++14 allows a function's return type to be declared with auto, where the compiler deduces the return type based on the return statements:

 cpp